pUrGe12/TerminAI/idea/workflow.md

 2. This terminal communicates via web-sockets to the backend which is listening attentively.
 The user enters some input and this is sent to the backend.

+3. The extraction layer also let's the sequencer know which model has been activated.
 ---

 ## Backend